maryjess/cloud/notes/Module-3/Azure/azure-cloud-shell-continuous-integration-from-zero.md

 source ~/.scaffold/bin/activate
 ```

-Terminal will now show smth like
+Terminal will now show something like
 ```
 (.scaffold) jessica $
 ```

-## Create SSH Keys
+## Create SSH Keys (if not already done so)
 ```
 ssh-keygen -t rsa
 ```